VeronikaRuliskova/help/docs/message-personalization.md

 `Please note that if you lack any data for the selected recipient variables, the recipient who you lack the data for will receive a message without the selected variable.
 In other words, if you want to write a message “Dear <first_name>, I want to…“, and you filled the first name for only 50% of the recipients, the variable <first_name> will be empty for 50% of your recipients.
 Therefore half of your recipients will receive the message “Dear , I want to…“.`

 >-	If you lack any data for a variable you would like to use, you can hover over the variable and click "Set default variable for x% contacts."
 Now enter a default value for the selected variable.
-This default variable will be used instead of an empty space
+This default value will be used instead of an empty space.